Otherkin

 - April 1990: The variant otherkind appeared on an elf-oriented mailing list.

-- 1990s onward: The community grew almost entirely online, through Usenet, mailing lists, and later web forums and Tumblr, organising loosely by kintype without central authority.
+- 1990s onward: The community grew almost entirely online, through Usenet, mailing lists, and later web forums and Tumblr, organising loosely by kintype without any central authority.

 Psychology